sciety/sciety/static/editorial-communities/pci-zoology--74fd66e9-3b90-4b5a-a4ab-5be83db4c5de.md

 *   PCI Zoology is a community of the parent project Peer Community In, an original idea of Denis Bourguet, Benoit Facon and Thomas Guillemaud.
 *   PCI Zoology is not designed to be a free peer-reviewing service for authors aiming to improve their articles before submission to a journal.
 It is, of course, possible, for authors to then submit their recommended article to a traditional journal, but this is not the goal of PCI Zoology.
-*   PCI Zoology is stimulating: it recommends remarkable articles.
 *   PCI Zoology is free: there are no fees associated with the evaluation process, and no charge for access to the comments and recommendations.
 The website is freely accessible.
 *   PCI Zoology is transparent: Reviews and recommendations (for unpublished articles) and recommendations (for published articles) are freely available for consultation.
 Recommendations are signed by the recommenders.
 Reviews may also be signed if the reviewers agree to do so.
-*   PCI Zoology is not exclusive: An article may be recommended by different Peer Communities in X (a feature of particular interest for articles relating to multidisciplinary studies) and may even be published in a traditional journal (although this is not the goal of PCI Zoology).
+*   PCI Zoology is not exclusive: An article may be recommended by different Peer Communities in X (a feature of particular interest for articles relating to multidisciplinary studies) and may even be published in a traditional journal.

 ### How it works
 <iframe width="370" height="200" src="https://www.youtube.com/embed/4PZhpnc8wwo" frameborder="0" allowfullscreen=""></iframe>